ThomasZeman/Notes/XamarinAndroidOnLinux.md

    sdkmanager "build-tools;23.0.3" "platforms;android-23" "platform-tools" for Android 6.0
 - verify with sdkmanager --list that packages are installed
 - They are now all under /usr/lib/android-sdk (one directory up from the sdk tools) which is the  android sdk directory
+- For some reason e.g. the aapt tool does not work with "no such file or directory" - Run: apt-get install lib32stdc++6 lib32z1

 ## Java 8

 (not 100% sure about these steps)